GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: The nature of the MACS0647-JD system

-In the hypothesis that the system is a rotating disc, we can obtain an estimate for its dynamical mass, using the following equation (adapted from \citealt{sauron4}):
+If the system is a rotating disc, we can estimate its dynamical mass using the following equation (adapted from \citealt{sauron4}):

-We assume an effective radius $R_{\rm eff}=70 \pm 24 \ \rm pc$ \citep{hsiao_nirspec} and we estimate the stellar velocity dispersion based on the gas velocity dispersion, $\sigma_{\rm gas}= \rm FWHM_{\rm gas}\,/\,2.355=97 \pm 8 \ \rm km \ s^{-1}$ (for the full-aperture spectrum) and assuming the empirical relation: $\sigma_{\ast} \approx1.26\times \sigma_{\rm gas}$ \citep{bezanson2018}, we obtain $\sigma_{\ast}=122 \pm 10 \ \rm km \ s^{-1}$ and therefore $\log(M_{\rm dyn} /M_{\odot}\right)= 9.1 \pm 0.5 $.
-The quoted uncertainty takes into account the systematics of the virial mass estimator equation and the systematics associated with choosing a factor of 5 in Equation \ref{eq:dynamical_mass}, instead of using equation (7) from \citet{vanderWel2022}, which accounts more accurately for variations due to object's axial ratio and S\'{e}rsic index.
+We assume an effective radius $R_{\rm eff}=70 \pm 24 \ \rm pc$ \citep{hsiao_nirspec} and estimate the stellar velocity dispersion from the gas velocity dispersion, $\sigma_{\rm gas}= \rm FWHM_{\rm gas}\,/\,2.355=97 \pm 8 \ \rm km \ s^{-1}$ from the full-aperture spectrum.
+Adopting the empirical relation $\sigma_{\ast} \approx 1.26 \times \sigma_{\rm gas}$ \citep{bezanson2018}, we obtain $\sigma_{\ast}=122 \pm 10 \ \rm km \ s^{-1}$ and therefore $\log(M_{\rm dyn}/M_{\odot}) = 9.1 \pm 0.5$.
+The quoted uncertainty accounts for the standard scatter of the virial mass estimator equation and the systematics associated with choosing a factor of 5 in Equation \ref{eq:dynamical_mass}, instead of using equation (7) from \citet{vanderWel2022}.
+The latter equation accounts more accurately for variations due to the object's axial ratio and S\'{e}rsic index.
 However, given the two-clump morphology of our target (\autoref{fig:astrometry_b}), a simple single S\'{e}rsic profile fit to the F444W image of MACS0647-JD1 would not be suitable.
 This caveat prevents us from applying morphology-dependent virial corrections such as those discussed in \citet{vanderWel2022}.